• Menu

 How does Mindfulness Manage Stress?

 A mindfulness practice can help you step away from the fire, mentally and emotionally, and practice the power of pause – of taking a breath when things get overheated or overwhelming.
 When we get triggered by an unkind or unintended nastiness, or feel that we are not up to the job of holiday bliss, pausing for a breath tends to help us take a step back and see things in a little less pressured light.
 Then, we can respond in a wiser, kinder way.
-This take practice, my friends, but it is interesting how quickly the attitudes around mindfulness – kindness, compassion – can make life better and ease the tension of the holidays.
+This takes practice, my friends, but it is interesting how quickly the attitudes around mindfulness – kindness, compassion – can make life better and ease the tension of the holidays.

 With a mindful attitude, we become more aware of the results of our choices – how our choices impact how we feel, and how our lives unfold.
 Eventually (with practice, self-compassion and awareness) the practice of mindfulness can be a framework within which we begin to choose to feel a bit better, then make the choices that will create that result.

 As it happens, this particular time of year is excellent for cultivating quietness and a meditative mindset.
 It may be one reason that we can feel so overwhelmed with our over-commercialized holiday – that this season is, naturally, a time of slowing down and turning inward.
 The winter solstice is akin to the end of the exhale for the earth – a time of dark and quiet and reflection before the next year begins.
-In the Celtic wheel of the year this is a time when the veil between worlds is thin – when you can “see” or imagine your way into your future, and “see” and appreciate you past.
+In the Celtic wheel of the year, this is a time when the veil between worlds is thin – when you can “see” or imagine your way into your future, and “see” and appreciate your past.
 It is a great time of the year for honoring and integrating what has unfolded for you, and for visioning what may come.
 Mindfulness practice can help with that.

 So, What is Mindfulness?